Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 - `policy_learning_rate` (float): learning rate of policy iteration

 :::{note}
-For some RL algorithms, extra parameters need to be set.
-Refer to `algorithm` module for detailed information.
+For some RL algorithms, additional parameters need to be set.
+Please refer to the Refer to the `algorithm` module for detailed information.
 :::

 Take DSAC as an example: